-Students must be admitted into the university before registering for this program.* Note: Units shown in parentheses are theory units/clinical units.
+Students must be admitted into the university before registering for the PMHNP program.* Note: Units shown in parentheses are theory units/clinical units.

 |Advanced Practice Specialty Courses||28 units|